Monik Sheth, Co-Founder & CEO of Ultralight Labs

 We started Ultralight with the vision of building a single source of truth for product data, to make medtech R&D, compliance, and manufacturing more efficient, effective, and collaborative.

 The premise behind our software is simple.
 Currently, medical device teams are disorganized in even the most common tasks like writing requirements and conducting testing.
-They are also confused about how to meet compliance requirements like setting up a quality system and generating design history.
+They are also confused about how to meet compliance requirements like setting up quality systems and generating design history.

 Ultralight gives medical device teams a centralized hub for project management and compliance automation.
 All stakeholders–from engineering to quality to management–can collaborate in the platform to work much more efficiently and effectively.